The Algerian people are a free people; and they are resolved to remain so.

 The State shall guarantee the inviolability of the domicile.

-The freedoms of expression, association and assembly shall be guaranteed to the citizen.
+Freedoms of expression, association and assembly shall be guaranteed to the citizen.

 Political parties may not have recourse to party political propaganda using the elements referred to in the previous paragraph.

-- Freedom of opinion, expression and association;
+- freedom of opinion, expression and assembly;

 The right of entry and exit from the national territory shall be guaranteed.

-Medical examination shall be obligatory for the minors.
+Medical examination shall be mandatory for minors.

-Judicial error shall give rise to compensation by the State.
+Miscarriage of justice shall give rise to compensation by the State.